Skip to main navigation Skip to main content

 This course is for BM teachers with substantial teaching roles.
 Priority will be given to applicants with educational leadership roles (e.g. module leads, placement leads).
 Selection will also take into account the mix of specialty/subject area within the group.

-Please also be aware that, before starting this course, participants need to have completed either our one-day online course An Introduction to Teaching BM Students or the MEDUSA BM Curriculum module.
-These courses include an overview of the BM curriculum – this is no longer covered in Teaching Tomorrow’s Doctors.
+Please also be aware that, before starting this course, participants need to have completed our one-day online course An Introduction to Teaching BM Students.
+This courses includes an overview of the BM curriculum – this is no longer covered in Teaching Tomorrow’s Doctors.

 Teaching Tomorrow's Doctors